MaayanLab/clustergrammer-docs/docs/_build_html/_sources/case_studies.txt

   :alt: Kinase Network Screenshot
   :target: https://maayanlab.github.io/kinase_substrate_similarity_network/

-  Screenshot from the `Kinase Substrate Similarity Network`_ example that demonstrates Clustergrammer can be used to visualize a large network of kinases based on shared substrates.
+  Screenshot from the `Kinase Substrate Similarity Network`_ example that demonstrates how Clustergrammer can be used to visualize a large network of kinases based on shared substrates.

 Clustergrammer can be used to visualize large networks without the formation of 'hairballs'.
 In the `Kinase Substrate Similarity Network`_ example we use Clustergrammer to visualize a network kinases based on shared substrate that includes 404 kinases and 163,216 links.
 Kinases are shown as rows and columns.
-For more information see the `Kinase Substrate Similarity Network`_.
+For more information see the `Kinase Substrate Similarity Network`_ example.

 Machine Learning and Miscellaneous Datasets
 ===========================================